Hyperbolic groups with almost finitely presented subgroups: Main Construction

 \begin{definition} Given a CAT(0) cube complex $X$ and an isometric embedding $i\colon \EE^2\to X$, we say that a subset $D$ of $X$ intersects $\EE^2$ {\em transversally} at a point $p$ if there is an $\epsilon>0$ such that $N_{\epsilon}(p)\cap D\cap i(\EE^2) = \{p\}$. \end{definition}

 Let $\overline{Y}$ be the preimage of the branching locus under the branched covering map.

 \begin{theorem} There is a transverse intersection point of $i(\EE^2)$ and $\overline{Y}$. \end{theorem} \begin{proof} We start by finding at least one point in $i(\EE^2)\cap \overline{Y}$.
 To find such a point, note that there is a cube $c$ in which $i(\EE^2)$ has 2-dimensional intersection.
 This intersection can be seen as the intersection of an affine plane in $\RR^3$ with a cube in the standard cubulation.
 The branching locus in this cube is depicted in Figure \ref{fig:branchcube}.
-If $i(\EE^2)$ does not intersect $\overline{Y}$ in $c$, then it intersects $c$ in the link of a vertex $v$ disjoint from the branching locus.
-By Corollary \ref{cor:flylinks} $\lk(v, N(\EE^2))$ is contained in $S^0\ast S^0\ast S^0$.
+If $i(\EE^2)$ does not intersect $\overline{Y}$ in $c$, then it intersects $c$ in the neighbourhood of a vertex $v$ disjoint from the branching locus.
+Using the fly map from \cref{rem:flymapex}, we see by \cref{cor:flylinks}, that $\lk(v, \CN(\EE^2))$ is contained in $S^0\ast S^0\ast S^0$.
 We can now develop into some of 8 cubes around this vertex.
 These 8 cubes form together as in Figure \ref{fig:8branch}, however we note that not all these cubes need exist.
 Within these 8 cubes there is an intersection with the branching locus.

 In one of these 8 cubes $i(\EE^2)$ has a single point of intersection with $\overline{Y}$.
 We denote this cube by $c$.
 Note that if this point is not a transverse point of intersection, then there is an edge of $\overline{Y}$ contained in $i(\EE^2)$.